Jasper-27/JBot/README.md

 - Kicking people out of servers is a bit much.
 Maybe a block list would work better
 - Errors out when kicking some people
 - very slow.
 Need to slim down
+- I need to introduce some proper error logging